-This revised Fellowship Leave Policy is effective immediately and will apply to graduates of the current academic year (2019-2020).
+This revised Fellowship Leave Policy is effective immediately and will apply to graduates of the current academic year (2019-2020) and beyond.

 Candidates for certification are required to complete 24 or 36 months of graduate medical education in an Obstetrics and Gynecology fellowship program(s) that is ACGME-accredited at the time of completion of training.
 These are: